- Maintaining a specialized commercial court, division or judge

 9. World Bank.
 2000.
-“Access to Justice: the English Experience with Small Claims.”
-PREM Notes, n.
-40. Development Economics Vice Presidency.
-Washington, DC: World Bank.
+“Access to Justice: The English Experience with Small Claims.”
+PREM Notes No. 40.
+Development Economics Vice Presidency.
+World Bank, Washington, DC.

 10. Any economy for which Doing Business covers two cities is included in the count of economies with a particular feature as long as the feature is available in at least one of the two cities.

 11. State Court Administrative Office.
 2004.
 “Case Flow Management Guide.”
 Lansing, Michigan.; Gramckow, Heike P., and Valerie Nussenblatt.
 2013.
 “Caseflow Management: Key Principles and the Systems to Support Them.”
 Justice & Development Working Paper 23/2013, Legal Vice Presidency, World Bank, Washington, DC.

 12. State Court Administrative Office.
 2004.
 “Case Flow Management Guide.”
 Lansing, Michigan.; Gramckow, Heike P., and Valerie Nussenblatt.
 2013.
 “Caseflow Management: Key Principles and the Systems to Support Them.”
 Justice & Development Working Paper 23/2013, Legal Vice Presidency, World Bank, Washington, DC.; Rooze, Erwin.
 2010.
 “Differentiated Use of Electronic Case Management Systems.”
 International Journal for Court Administration 3 (1): 50–60.; Steelman, David, John Goerdt and James McMillan.
 2004.
 Caseflow Management: The Heart of Court Management in the New Millennium.
 Williamsburg, VA: National Center for State Courts.